barefootandbundled/barefootandbundled.github.io/_posts/2025-08-21-do-your-own-gel-manicure-at-home.md

 * [Gel Base Coat and No Wipe Top Coat](https://amzn.to/478HI98){: target="_blank" rel="noopener"}
 * Gel Polish in your favorite colors!
-  * I recommend the brand DND - it's used in salons, but is available for anyone to purchase.
+  * I recommend the brand DND - it’s used in salons, but is available for anyone to purchase.
 Plus, they regularly have sales where each polish is $5!
   * [Here are some of my favorite colors](https://benable.com/barefootandbundled/diy-gel-nails-at-home-90?section-id=1268319){: target="_blank" rel="noopener"}
 * [UV nail lamp](https://amzn.to/4lAl8cT){: target="_blank" rel="noopener"}